-Without asking the right questions, you simply don't know if you're putting your trust - and the security of your business data - in the hands of a reputable, honest company... or someone working alone out of a bedroom in his parents' house.
+Without asking the right questions, you don't know if you're putting your trust - and the security of your business data - in the hands of a reputable, honest company... or someone working alone out of a bedroom in their parents' house.
 A bedroom warrior as I like to call those guys.

 Now don't get me wrong, there's nothing wrong with bedroom warriors.
-Everyone has to start somewhere, and if you're a one man band with minimal IT requirements, that could be the most cost effective solution for you.
+Everyone must start somewhere, and if you're a one-man band with minimal IT requirements, that could be the most cost-effective solution for you.

-However.
-If you own or manage an established, growing business, with staff and more than one computer, you'll need more than one person working from their bedroom can provide.
-Remember what I was saying about IT support companies leaving their clients in the lurch when we were thrown into lockdown...
+However, if you own or manage an established, growing business, with staff and more than one computer, you'll need more than one person working from their bedroom can provide.